ssamiaa/StudyTrack/README.md

 ### Instructions for End User

-**How to add a Topic to a Course:**
-- To add a new topic to a course, first select the course from the list on the left side panel by clicking on its name.
-Then, in the main display area, click the button labeled "+ Add Topic".
-You will be prompted to enter a topic name, followed by the option to specify lesson objectives for that topic.
+**1. Adding a New Course**
+- Click the + Add Courses button.
+- Enter the course name (e.g., Biology or Math).
+- Click OK to add the course.
+**2. Adding Topics to a Course**
+- Select a course from the list.
+- Click the + Add Topic button in the course details view.
+- Enter the topic name (e.g., Cells or Linear Equations).
+- Click OK to add the topic.

-**First Required Action (View Lesson Objectives for a Topic):**
+**3. Adding Lesson Objectives to a Topic** *(Addtional Required Action)*
-- After adding topics, you can view and interact with each topic's lesson objectives by clicking the "View Lesson Objectives" button below the topic name.
-A new window will open, displaying a checklist of lesson objectives for that topic, allowing you to mark each objective as mastered by selecting the checkbox next to it.

-**Second Required Action (Track Overall Course Confidence):**
+- Select a topic from the course details view.
+- Click the View Lesson Objectives button.
+- In the dialog that appears, click + Add Lesson Objective.
+- Enter the lesson objective (e.g., Define the cell theory or Solve equations with one variable).
+- Click OK to add the lesson objective.
+**4. Marking Lesson Objectives as Mastered** *(Addtional Required Action)*
+- Open the lesson objectives dialog for a topic.
+- Check the box next to a lesson objective to mark it as mastered.
+- The confidence level of the topic and course will update automatically.
+**5. Viewing Progress** *(Visual Component)*
-- Each course’s overall confidence level is visually represented by a circular progress bar located in the main display area.
-The progress bar updates automatically as you mark lesson objectives as mastered within each topic, giving you a real-time view of your confidence level across all topics in the course.
+- The circular progress bar in the course details view shows the average confidence level across all topics in the course.

-**Location of the Visual Component:**
-- The circular progress bar, located on the right side of the main display area, is the visual component representing the course’s overall confidence.
-It dynamically updates to reflect the average confidence percentage across all topics in the selected course.

-**How to Save the State of the Application to File:**
-- To save your current progress, click on the "Save Data" button located in the left side panel under the list of courses.
-This will save all courses, topics, and lesson objectives to a file, allowing you to load this progress later.

-**How to Load the State of the Application from File:**
-- To load previously saved data, click on the "Load Data" button located in the left side panel under the list of courses.
-This will retrieve all saved courses, topics, and lesson objectives from the file, restoring them to the application so you can continue from where you left off.
+**6. Saving and Loading Data**
+- Use the Save Data button to save progress to a JSON file.
+- Use the Load Data button to reload previously saved progress.

+## **Phase 4: Task 2 - Event Logging**
+### **Overview**
+Event logging has been implemented in the application to track significant actions within the model.
+Key events such as adding a course, adding topics to a course, and marking lesson objectives as mastered are logged with timestamps.
+This provides a detailed record of user interactions, making it easier to debug and analyze application behavior.

+### **Logged Events**
+1. **Course Added:** Logs the addition of a new course.
+2. **Topic Added:** Logs the addition of a topic to a course.
+3. **Lesson Objective Added:** Logs the addition of a lesson objective to a topic.
+4. **Objective Mastered:** Logs when a lesson objective is marked as mastered.
+5. **Data Persistence:** Logs when data is saved to or loaded from a file.

+### **Example Logged Events**
+Tue Nov 26 19:07:09 PST 2024
+Added course 'Biology' to the system.
+Tue Nov 26 19:07:13 PST 2024
+Added topic 'Cells' to course 'Biology'.
+Tue Nov 26 19:07:17 PST 2024
+Added lesson objective 'Define the cell theory.' to topic 'Cells'.
+Tue Nov 26 19:08:41 PST 2024
+Marked objective 'Define the cell theory.' as mastered.
+Tue Nov 26 19:08:49 PST 2024
+Saved data to ./data/studyTrack.json.